 Some of the critical features of React include the following:

-• JSX: React uses JSX (JavaScript XML) allows developers to write HTML-like code in JavaScript.
-It makes it easier to understand and maintain the code.
+- JSX: React uses JSX (JavaScript XML) allows developers to write HTML-like code in JavaScript.
+It makes the code easier to read and maintain by visually aligning the markup with the logic.

 Benefits of React